 Stay on the professional lane.
 Focus on increasing your sales at the lowest cost possible.

-#8: Being Afraid Of Scaring Off Clients
+#8: Being Afraid of Scaring Off Clients

 If you look to attract the masses with your marketing, you make the classic mistake of talking to a group instead of speaking directly to the prospect.

 Go back in history to about 1992 and Bill Clinton’s presidential campaign.
 It was a mess.
-Bill had opinions about every topic under the sun to try and bring in as many votes as possible.
+Bill had opinions about every topic under the sun to bring in as many votes as possible.
 And he was getting crushed in the polls for his efforts.

 It wasn’t until Mr. Clinton started sending a uniformed message – “Let’s Fix the Economy” – that his campaign began to resonate with voters.
 And that change in strategy led to Bill Clinton becoming the President of the United States in 1992 and 1996.